arav06/qilo/README.md

 * In the same directory as the main.py file, create a txt file such as info.txt

-* In the info.txt, follow this format to specify the required information
+* In info.txt, follow this format to specify the required information
 ```
 192.168.1.13 22 user pass
 ```